bharjala/loki/production/helm/README.md

 ## Deploy Grafana to your cluster

-To install Grafana on your cluster with helm, use the following command:
+To install Grafana on your cluster with Helm, use the following command:

 ```bash
 $ helm install stable/grafana -n loki-grafana